-Behind a firewall, you need to open communication with the licensing service on port 443 (SSL) for cloud-api.episerver.com.
+Behind a firewall, open communication with the licensing service on port 443 (SSL) for cloud-api.episerver.com.

-In this section we explain how the instance counting works, and provide some practical guidelines for optimizing cloud-based licenses when used with Microsoft Azure.
+The section describes how the instance counting works, and provides some practical guidelines for optimizing cloud-based licenses when used with Microsoft Azure.

-The instance counting is connected to the Azure server name.
-When scaling out, it does not really matter how many web apps and deployment slots (see below) you have, since they share the same instances (servers).
+Instance counting is connected to the Azure server name.
+When scaling out, it does not matter how many web apps and deployment slots (see below) you have, because they share the same instances (servers).
 Only ensure that you are using an Azure App Service Plan that does not allow for more instances than the number of instances in your license.

-Also note that if you use the same license in multiple Azure App Service Plans, for example to separate test and production environments, then the license has to support the combined number of instances.
+Note: If you use the same license in multiple Azure App Service Plans, (for example, to separate test and production environments), then the license has to support the combined number of instances.

-This is an Azure feature to help avoid "cold starts" after deployment.
-Using this you can deploy a new version of your solution to a Web App staging slot, where the site is automatically warmed up.
-When completed, Azure will do the swap to the live environment.
+A slot is an Azure feature to help avoid "cold starts" after deployment.
+Using slots, you can deploy a new version of your solution to a Web App staging slot, where the site is automatically warmed up.
+When completed, Azure swaps to the live environment.
 Episerver supports deployments slots both technically and from a license perspective.

 During a scale-up or a system upgrade, environments may temporarily be doubled, causing the instance limit to be exceeded.
-If this happens, you will see an information notification in the edit view of the site.
+If this happens, an information notification appears in the edit view of the site.
 The front-end part will still be functional, and the operation of the site will not be interrupted.
-The message disappears when the number of running instances reach an approved level.
+The notification disappears when the number of running instances reach an approved level.
 The message is also displayed if the communication to the Episerver back-end is lost.